Dreamy26/workingSmlProjects/README.md

     4. Identify a Coding sandbox to use, to check code after working through to the solution.
     5. Document problem in current README.md
     6. Document practice code in current README.md..
 (Take a few 👠 👟 👢 steps with me)

+### Methods to use
+What are the expected values for each
+I = Input
+O = Output
+E = Edge Cases
+A = Assumptions, are where you gain clarity with the interviewer.

+Tip: draw out your understanding

 ### Exposing 🥴
     I need to fell more comfortable with sharing my thoughts during solving problems.
 I often find myself stuck thinking..
 Not that it is a bad action.
     However, while working with a partner I leave them guessing my next move.